 A city with pristine beaches dotted around its coastline, Adelaide’s many festivals and cultural and sporting events have travelers coming back year after year.
 In fact, you may find your flight to Adelaide leads to a longer stay, as it’s also considered one of Australia’s most liveable cities.

-The city centre is easy to navigate, with billions of dollars invested in making sure the public transport system – which consists of rail and tram lines – is up to scratch.
-Once you’re done exploring the inner city attractions, such as the world-famous Adelaide Oval, the Adelaide Convention Centre and Adelaide Central Market, it’s time to hit the beaches.
+The city center is easy to navigate, with billions of dollars invested in making sure the public transport system, which consists of rail and tram lines, is up to snuff.
+Once you’re done exploring the inner-city attractions, such as the world-famous Adelaide Oval, the Adelaide Convention Centre, and Adelaide Central Market, it’s time to hit the beaches.
 The pretty seaside town of Glenelg is just a tram ride away, and the surfing paradise of Waitpinga is worth a visit too.